spark-engine/toggler/readme.md

 <input type='radio' name='animal' data-show='.fish' value='fish' id='fish'><label for="#fish">Fish</label>
 ```

+### Anchors

+Adding the `data-anchor='#name'` attribute to a select `<option>` or radio input, will change the `window.location.hash` property to
+match the current selection.
+Also when a page loads, if the current page anchor matches a `data-anchor` attribute it will select that
+option or check that input.

 ## Toggling Classnames

 Much like visiblity toggling, toggling classes with links or buttons works a bit differently than inputs with states.